-The total value of food imports to Jamaica in 2021 was $1,122 million, with approximately 43 percent supplied by the United States.
-Approximately 60 percent of food imports are destined for the hotel, restaurant, and institutional (HRI) sector, while the remaining imports are channeled to consumers through retail outlets such as supermarkets, convenience stores, and small “mom-and-pop” shops.
+The total value of food and beverage imports to Jamaica in 2022 was $1.4 billion with approximately 45 percent supplied by the United States.
+Approximately 60 percent of food imports are destined for the hotel, restaurant, and institutional (HRI) sector, while the remainder are channeled to consumers through retail outlets, such as supermarkets, convenience stores, and small “mom-and-pop” shops.

 Grains & Soybeans

-Wheat flour is a major staple in Jamaica, with the country listed among the highest per capita consumers of flour and flour-based products in the world, providing an important market for U.S. suppliers.
-There are two milling facilities in Jamaica, both of which have major shareholding by U.S. companies.
+Wheat flour is a major staple in Jamaica, with the country listed among the highest per capita consumers of flour and flour-based products in the world.
+This provides an important wheat market for U.S. suppliers.
+There are two milling facilities in Jamaica, both of which U.S. companies hold major shares.
 This gives U.S. wheat and grains an advantage in the market, both as the source of primary inputs as well as the potential for forward integration.
 However, wheat flour from Canada competes with U.S. imports in the fine bakery segment of the market.

-The exposure to U.S. culture has created a demand for U.S. products, including breakfast cereal.
-This combined with the trend to a healthier diet has led to increased consumption of breakfast cereals and non-dairy milk substitutes (such as soy and almond milk).
-Higher priced U.S. cereals are positioned in the less price sensitive market segments on the basis of quality.
+Exposure to U.S. culture has created a demand for U.S. products, including breakfast cereal.
+This combined with the trend for a healthier diet has led to increased consumption of breakfast cereals and non-dairy milk substitutes (such as soy and almond milk).
+Higher priced U.S. cereals are positioned in less price sensitive market segments based on quality.
 Breakfast cereals from Trinidad and Tobago, a major supplier, are positioned in the lower priced category.

 Fruits & Vegetables